DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    nor go on the same journey in a predictable cycle.

    By reversing the usual assumptions, I think I have a workable, extendable and cheap solution.

-   DCC++-EX, which grew out of the early DCC++ system, provides a clean and efficient API for the EX-RAIL automation to call.
+   Because the original DCC++ used a software design inappropriate for internal automation, I had to start by rewriting the entire command station and this became DCC-EX, so automation has been in the plan from the start.

 How it works
 =============